nanewtech/P3RE-Countdown/README.md

 > ex. /when

-replies with the exact days, hours, minutes, seconds and milliseconds with decimals up to the nanosecond! exact time it assumes P3RE comes out is 2.2.2024 2:00 am CET
+replies with the exact days, hours, minutes, seconds and milliseconds with decimals up to the nanosecond! exact time it assumes P3RE comes out is 2.2.2024 12:00 am CET (midnight)

+### vote

+>ex. /vote

+sends the link to vote for the bot on top.gg

 ## Planned Features